scottyhq/blog/articles/ROI_PAC_ON_MAC.md

 cp multibuild-140203-1629/installs/gfortran64/bin/* INT_BIN
 ```

-Finally, edit the configuration file SAR_CONFIG as described here.
+Finally, edit the configuration file `SAR_CONFIG` as described here.
 Or use my copy here as a template.
 Success!
 ROI_PAC is now working.
 But if you want it to be really useful, you have to download precise orbit files and special add-ons for each satellite.
 The sections below make sure you've got what you need for processing ERS, Envisat, ALOS, and TSX data.

+# Satellite-Specific Set-up

 ## ERS1 & 2
 " **E** uropian **R** emote-Sensing **S** atellite".
 Details [here](https://earth.esa.int/web/guest/missions/esa-operational-eo-missions/ers).
 This data is commonly obtained through [EOLi](http://earth.esa.int/EOLi/EOLi.html).
 Lots of processing tips are on the ROI_PAC wiki [ERS page](http://www.roipac.org/ERS).
 Usually, you'll want to process data with precise orbit files: